rharder/asyncpushbullet/readme.rst

 command line.
 One is for sending pushes.
 Two are for listening for and responding to pushes.

-There are three ways to authenticate your Pushbullet.com API key when using the command line:
+There are several ways to authenticate your Pushbullet.com API key when using the command line:

     1. Set the ``PUSHBULLET_API_KEY`` environment variable.
     2. Use the ``--key`` command line option and include the key as an argument.
     3. Use the ``--key-file`` command line option and point to a text file containing the API key.
+    4. Use the --oauth2 flag once to authenticate your command line tools using OAuth2.

 Pushing a Note from the Command Line